Yan-Oliveira/doc-fao/content/calendar-resource-planning/agent/calendar/manage-team-agents.rst

 .. figure:: images/calendar-manage-team-agents-agent.png
    :alt: Change Team Relations for Agent

-   Change Group Relations for Agent
+   Change Team Relations for Agent

 To assign some agents to a team: